National Lampoon (magazine): Films

 In 1978, National Lampoon's Animal House was released.
 Made on a small budget, it did phenomenally well at the box office.
 In 2001, the United States Library of Congress considered the film "culturally significant" and preserved it in the National Film Registry.

 The script had its origins in a series of short stories that had been previously published in the magazine.
 These included Chris Miller's "Night of the Seven Fires", which dramatized a fraternity initiation and included the characters Pinto and Otter, which contained prose versions of the toga party, the "road trip", and the dead horse incident.
 Another source was Doug Kenney's "First Lay Comics", which included the angel and devil scene and the grocery-cart affair.
 According to the authors, most of these elements were based on real incidents.

-The film was of great cultural significance to its time, as The New York Times describes the magazine's 1970s period as "Hedonism {} in full sway and political correctness in its infancy."
-Animal House, as the article describes was a crucial film manifestation of that culture.

-An article from The Atlantic Monthly describes how Animal House captures the struggle between "elitist {fraternity} who willingly aligned itself with the establishment, and the kind full of kooks who refused to be tamed."
-That concept was a crucial figment of the early National Lampoon Magazine, according to a New York Times article concerning the early years of the Magazine and co-founder Douglas Kenney's brand of comedy as a "liberating response to a rigid and hypocritical culture."
+The film was of great cultural significance to its time, as The New York Times describes the magazine's 1970s period as "Hedonism ... in full sway and political correctness in its infancy."
+Animal House, as the article describes, was a crucial film manifestation of that culture.
+An article from The Atlantic describes how Animal House captures the struggle between an "elitist [fraternity] who willingly aligned itself with the establishment, and the kind full of kooks who refused to be tamed."
+That concept was a crucial element of the original National Lampoon magazine, according to a New York Times article concerning its early years and co-founder Douglas Kenney's brand of comedy as a "liberating response to a rigid and hypocritical culture."